 Addresses questions that arose about photojournalists responsibility in the aftermath of Hurricane Henry.
-"Most journalists are loathe to become part of the story they're covering, and for good reason: adhering to the role of impartial observer is usually a critical component of the notion of journalistic credibility.
+"Most journalists are loathe to become part of the story they're covering...: adhering to the role of impartial observer is usually a critical component of the notion of journalistic credibility.
 Bearing witness is a moral imperative deeply embedded in journalistic DNA.
 And yet it is often not so simple.
 Stepping out of one's role should not be taken lightly, of course.
 At the same time, the value of that role may be outweighed by circumstances in which others might face imminent danger where the journalist can safely provide aid."
-Students and instructors should address this potential dilemma.
+Discussion Questions

-- 1. "During a civil rights march in the early 1960s in Selma, Alabama, a photographer for Life magazine witnessed sheriff's deputies shoving children to the ground.
+- "During a civil rights march in the early 1960s in Selma, Alabama, a photographer for Life magazine witnessed sheriff's deputies shoving children to the ground.
 The photographer stopped taking photos and went to help the children.
 Later, Martin Luther King, Jr. heard about the incident and spoke with the photojournalist.
 'The world doesn't know this happened, because you didn't photograph it,' he said.
 'I'm not being cold-blooded about it, but it is so much more important for you to take a picture of us getting beaten up than for you to be another person joining in the fray.'
 Discuss the journalist's decision and MLK, Jr.'s response. - 2.
 What are the three guidelines that media researcher Roger Simpson offers?
 List and discuss.
 Do students agree or disagree with Simpson?